Sean B. Carroll

-Sean B. Carroll (born September 17, 1960) is an American evolutionary developmental biologist, author, educator and executive producer.
+Sean Brendan Carroll (born September 17, 1960) is an American evolutionary developmental biologist, author, educator and executive producer.
 He is a distinguished university professor at the University of Maryland and professor emeritus of molecular biology and genetics at the University of Wisconsin–Madison.

 His studies focus on the evolution of cis-regulatory elements in the regulation of gene expression in the context of biological development, using Drosophila as a model system.
 He is a member of the National Academy of Sciences, of the American Philosophical Society (2007), of the American Academy of Arts and Sciences and the American Association for Advancement of Science.
 He is a Howard Hughes Medical Institute investigator.

 Carroll has received the Stephen Jay Gould Prize from the Society for the Study of Evolution, the Benjamin Franklin Medal in Life Science, and the Lewis Thomas Prize at Rockefeller University.
 He has produced Emmy-winning films The Farthest and The Serengeti Rules, as well as the Oscar-nominated film All That Breathes.

 Biography

 Sean B. Carroll was born in Toledo, Ohio.
 He is of Irish ancestry.
 He has stated that as a child he would flip over rocks looking for snakes while attending Maumee Valley Country Day School, and at age eleven or twelve, he started keeping snakes.
 This activity led him to notice the patterns on the snakes and wonder how those formed.
+He graduated from St. Francis de Sales High School in 1977.
 He got his B.A. in biology at Washington University in St. Louis, his Ph.D. in immunology from Tufts University and did post-doctoral work at the University of Colorado Boulder.